-Urease and Nitrification Inhibitors are efficiency enhancers contributing to reduce nitrogen losses from fertilisers.
+Urease and Nitrification Inhibitors are efficiency enhancers contributing to reducing nitrogen losses from fertilisers.

-Efficiency Enhancers are a key element of agronomic sustainability: they enable an improved efficiency of fertilising products by ensuring better climate protection and increasing yield potential.
+Efficiency Enhancers are a key element of agronomic sustainability: they enable an improved efficiency of nitrogen containing organic and mineral fertilisers by ensuring better climate protection and increasing yield potential.

 Key Facts

-Nitrification inhibitors (NI) reduce N2O emissions by 38% as well as nitrates leaching by 18%.
+Urease inhibitors reduce ammonia (NH₃) emissions by 70% as well as nitrous oxide (N₂O) by 23%.

 Why use efficiency enhancers?

-Nitrogen fertilisers – just as other fertilisers – are used to boost yields, but only about 50% of the applied N is taken up by the crop while the rest is released into the atmosphere, in deeper soil layer, the ground water and/or fixed at soil particles.
+Nitrogen fertilisers are used to boost yields, but only about 50% of the applied nitrogen is taken up by the crop while the rest is released into the atmosphere, in deeper soil layer, ground water and/or fixed at soil particles.
 These losses pose a challenge for human health, climate and biodiversity.
-Nitrogen stabilisers such as urease and nitrification inhibitor technologies are one of the solutions to address this challenge.
+Efficiency enhancers (also called nitrogen stabilisers) such as urease and nitrification inhibitors offer a solution to address this challenge.

 REDUCE CO₂ eq EMISSIONS